dotnet/arcade/Documentation/CorePackages/Publishing.md

 ### How do I publish stable packages?

-No. Stable packages go to isolated feeds (to enable rebuilds), then repo owners push these packages to Nuget.org manually.
+Stable packages are not published by Arcade except for dependency flow and testing purposes.
+Stable packages go to isolated feeds (to enable rebuilds), then repo owners push these packages to Nuget.org manually.
 Then these packages flow to dotnet-public feed via the mirroring process

 ```mermaid
 flowchart LR